Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 ## EVF Settings

 ### Hightlights & Histogram
-Once the following have been set, press the "info" button on the back of the camera to enable it.
+Once the following have been set, press the `info` button on the back of the camera to enable it.
 I actually set these in information 2 (not 1 as in the second image).
 To test you should see the histogram in the EVF and if you over expose and clip highlights, they should turn RED, or underexpose and clip they will turn BLUE.
 The objective is to over expose your shots, but not clip in RED.

 ![](../assets/img/OM-1/EVF%20Highlight1.jpg)![](../assets/img/OM-1/EVFHighlight2.jpg)![](../assets/img/OM-1/EVFHighlight3.jpg)